 While we haven’t gate checked our hiking backpack carriers, we have seen other parents at the airport do exactly that.

 We also traveled with a soft structured carrier, just for those small outings where our toddler was going to do all the walking and we only needed to carry the baby.
-So we used that for the airport and just checked our hiking carriers with our luggage.
+So we used our soft structured carrier for the airport and just checked our hiking carriers with our luggage.

-Don’t forget to fill the storage compartment before checking your baby backpack carrier on the airplane.
+Don’t forget to fill the storage compartment on your baby backpack carrier before checking it onto the airplane.
 If you are going to check the baby backpack carrier with your luggage, you might as well use that storage.
 We often filled it with diapers (so we didn’t have to buy as many at our destination) or jackets, which tend to take up a lot of room in a suitcase.